Binding transformations

 Class

-- a class of a binding which will be transformed (this can be changed to aKeyPattern
+- the class of a binding to be transformed (it can be changed to aKeyPattern

-- a transformer which is itself a functional interfaces that takes bindings, scope, current key and binding and returns a new binding (or the same binding if no transformation happened)
+- a transformer which is itself a functional interfaces that accepts bindings, scope, current key and binding and returns a new binding (or the same binding if no transformation occurred)

 We call Binding#mapInstance

-method on a a received binding and specify how an instance of a Person
+method on the received binding and specify how the Person

-Here, we return a new instance of Person
+Here we return a new instance of the Person

 on an original person instance.